 Our Mission Statement - The AzSCE Phoenix Branch, Younger Member Forum promotes and enhances the civil engineering profession within the public community, by providing younger members and students with information and opportunities for professional and leadership development, networking, educational outreach, and community service, in a social environment.

-The next engineering outreach will be at Brunson Lee Elementary one of the later Fridays in November (date TBD) from 12:45pm to 1:45 (approximately).
-Please contact Ryan Circello at email@example.com if you would like to volunteer.
+The next engineering outreach will be at Brunson Lee Elementary on Friday, March 14th from 12:45pm to 1:45 (approximately).
+Please contact Ryan Circello at firstname.lastname@example.org if you would like to volunteer.